What Is The Real Cost Of Failed Deliveries?

 Why do missed deliveries happen?

 There are multiple aspects that may contribute to missed or late deliveries.
 Though most of them seem inevitable and could be chalked up to one of the challenges costs of making deliveries, invariably using the right tools and software could halp mitigate the risk of missing most deliveries.
-You can see an example of how in this post about avoiding missed deliveries with the use of SMS notifications or skip down to the end of this post to see how Stream Go can help mitigate each of these missed delivery instances.
+You can see an example of how in this post about avoiding missed deliveries with the use of SMS notifications or skip down to the end of this post to see how Stream can help mitigate each of these missed delivery instances.

 Missed deliveries commonly happen because: